djalbat/the-occam-user-manual/getting-started.md

 And you may, if you are fortunate, see something like this:

 ```
-Occam Open CLI version 6.0.9
+Occam Open-CLI version 6.0.9
 ```

 If you do then you can safely skip to the next section.
-Otherwise if you see and error then the second caveat applies to you and you will have to read on.
+Otherwise if you see an error then the second caveat applies to you and you will have to read on.

-Put simply, an error occurs when there is another application called `open` that takes precedence over the `open` npm package that you have just installed globally.
+Put simply, an error occurs when there is another application called `open` that takes precedence over the `open` npm package that you have just installed.
-One workaround, therefore, is to create a symbolic link to the `open` npm package that ensures it takes precedence instead.
+One workaround, therefore, is to create a symbolic link to the package that ensures it takes precedence.
 This effectively renders the other application useless, however in practice this is rarely an issue.
 It is, however, worth just mentioning what kinds of applications are likely to be pushed aside, so to speak, by this workaround.
 In the case of MacOS the `open` program can be used to open files with their registered applications.